hyperware-ai/hyperware-book/src/cookbook/publish_to_web.md

 ```

 This will serve the `index.html` in the specified folder at the home path of your process.
-If your process is called `main:my-package:myusername.os` and your Kinode is running locally on port 8080, then the UI will be served at `http://localhost:8080/main:my-package:myusername.os`.
+If your process is called `main:my-package:myusername.os` and your Hyperware node is running locally on port 8080, then the UI will be served at `http://localhost:8080/main:my-package:myusername.os`.

 `serve_ui` takes four arguments:
 1. The process' `&Address`